 Ivanhoe has always been a lengthy bear and the Lakes course has eight water features.
 Rates are very affordable on weekdays without a cart (though they go up on weekends with a cart)—and they serve great hot dogs.

 07 of 10

-Bonita Golf Club is another San Diego public golf course situated in a river valley, and this course often gets overlooked by local golfers.
-But it's a good, straightforward design.
-It's another classic William Bell design (Torrey, Balboa), and it demands good shot-making, but doesn't punish you.
+Bonita Golf Course is another San Diego public course situated in a river valley.
+It's often overlooked by local golfers but has a straightforward, classic William Bell design (Torrey, Balboa); it demands good shot-making, but doesn't punish you.

-Weekends get pretty busy, but the course is usually in pretty good condition.
-With green fees around $28 to $40, Bonita is a really good value for the quality of golf you get.
+Weekends get pretty busy, but the course is usually in pretty decent condition.
+Bonita is a really nice value for the quality of golf you get.

 5540 Sweetwater Road